 - Wednesday 13 June 2018

 - Wednesday 12 September 2018

 - Wednesday 14 November 2018

 Every time a child is immunised the information should be recorded in the Personal Health Record given to parents in the hospital or birth centre after a baby is born.
 It is important to keep these records as a reminder of when immunisations are due and to check which children in the family are immunised if there is an outbreak of disease.
 You may also need to show these records when your child starts school.
 The Personal Health Record and clinic records are completed by the doctor, nurse or health worker giving the immunisation.

-Details of immunisations are sent to the Australian Childhood Immunisation Register, which is a national database for recording details of vaccinations given to children under seven years of age who live in Australia.
+Details of immunisations are sent to the Australian Immunisation Register, which is a national database for recording details of vaccinations given in Australia.
 You can phone the register on 1800 653 809 (free call) for information about your child's vaccination status regardless of where in Australia the vaccination was given.